 The premises of restaurant Brahen Kellari were once used to store root vegetables for market traders during winter.
 Since 1967, it has been one of the most beloved restaurants among locals, with private cabinets that have even held wedding receptions.
 The restaurant owner, Hessu, treats his staff like family, and they are so familiar with the surroundings, meals can even be served in the dark.

 Turku’s oldest cellar restaurant brings classic dishes and tastes from around the world, with Finnish flavours always at heart.
-Here, you can order pheasant or cod, or the renowned Skagen Toast, which will simply never be removed from the menu.
+Here, you can order pheasant or zander, or the renowned Skagen Toast, which will simply never be removed from the menu.
 If it were, a riot would undoubtedly ensue.
 During lunch, the salad table offers as many as 17 different options.

 If any restaurant is to be considered a Turku classic, it’s this one.
 The first Pizzeria Dennis was opened in Turku in 1975.
 It’s still well known for its pizza but nowadays there are other tempting tastes, such as dishes for pasta lovers.
 The restaurant on Linnankatu Street is also open on weekdays, and you can also stop in for lunch.